amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

     - interchangeable with other objects containing similar content
 - shared or mutable dependencies are also called collaborators
 ### Contrasting The Classical & London Schools Of Unit Testing
-- benefits of the london school
+- benefits of london school
     - better granularity
     - easier to test complicated graphs of interconnected modules
-    - failures usally point directly to where the problem lies
+    - failures usally point directly to where problems lie
 #### Unit Testing One Class At A Time
 <!--
     heavily opinionated, page 35
-    meaningless classes (& other objections towards the london school in the following paragraphs) are signs of shitty code, which can't be resolved by merely thinking about tests.
+    meaningless classes (& other objections towards london school in the following paragraphs) are signs of shitty code, which can't be resolved by merely thinking about tests.
 -->
-> tests should tell stories about the domain, thus, they should be cohesive & meaningful to non programmers
+> tests should tell stories about domain, thus, they should be cohesive & meaningful to non programmers
 - unit tests should verify units of behaviour rather than units of code
 - number of classes (or modules) it takes to implement behaviours is irrelevant
 - it is hard to tell what exactly unit tests verify if they exercise things less than units of behaviour
 ### Integration Tests In The Two Schools
-- for the london school, integration tests use real collaborators
+- for london school, integration tests use real collaborators
-- for the classical school, side effects of integration tests aren't isolated
+- for classical school, side effects of integration tests aren't isolated
 ## The Anatomy Of A Unit Test
 ### How To Structure A Unit Test
 #### Using The 3A Pattern
 - unit tests are splitted into 3 parts (aka "given, when, then" pattern among non technical people)
-- arrange (given): bringing the system to desired state
+- arrange (given): bringing system to desired state
-- act (when): invoking the system using prepared dependencies in the arrange phase & capturing its output
+- act (when): invoking system using prepared dependencies in arrange phase & capturing its output
 - assert (then): verify the outcome which might include
-    - comparing values
+    - values
-    - verifying state of the system itself
+    - state of system itself
-    - verifying state of collaborators
+    - state of collaborators
-    - verifying methods of collaborators being invoked by the system
+    - methods of collaborators being invoked by the system
 #### Avoid Multiple 3A sections
 - this indicates verification of multiple units
 #### Avoid If Statements In Tests